 It is a cockerel-shaped whistle made from terracotta (the traditional clay).
 The whistle got its name after the onomatopoeic sound of a cuckoo bird.

 Cuckoo di Matera belongs to the cultural heritage of Matera.
-Cuccu di Matera is a good luck talisman, a symbol of love, fertility, vitality, and a superstition talisman against evil.
+Cuccu di Matera is a good luck talisman, a symbol of love, fertility, and vitality, and a superstition talisman against evil.

 The tiny whistle traces back the prehistoric times in Matera.
 The cuccu whistles were found in the prehistoric graves of kids in Matera.
 They were toys of kids in Matera in prehistoric times.